Star Formation and Chemical Enrichment in Protoclusters: Methods

 \subsection{Cosmological Zoom-in Hydrodynamic Simulations}

 We use the {\sc GADGET3-Osaka} \citep{Shimizu19, Nagamine21ApJ} cosmological N-body/smoothed particle hydrodynamics (SPH) code.
-It incorporates star formation, supernova (SN) feedback, ultraviolet background radiation, and metal cooling using the Grackle-3 chemistry and cooling library \citep{Smith17} into {\sc GADGET-3}, an updated version of {\sc GADGET-2} \citep{Springel05}.
-The chemical evolution is treated using the {\sc CELib} code \citep{Saitoh16, Saitoh17}, which incorporates the effects of \SNII, SNe Ia, and AGB stars (see also Section~\ref{sec:CELib}).
+It incorporates star formation, SN feedback, ultraviolet background radiation, and metal cooling into {\sc GADGET-3}, an updated version of {\sc GADGET-2} \citep{Springel05}.
+The photo-heating and photo-ionization under the UV background and the radiative cooling are calculated by the Grackle-3 chemistry and cooling library \citep{Smith17}.
+This library solves the primordial chemical reaction between atomic H, D, He, and the molecules H$_2$ and HD (setting \texttt{primordial\_chemistry = 3}; 12 species), and incorporates photo-heating and photo-ionization from UV background.
+The uniform UV radiation background model \citep{Haardt_Madau2012ApJ} is used and it starts at $z=15$.
+The chemical evolution is treated using the {\sc CELib} code \citep{Saitoh16, Saitoh17}, which incorporates the effects of {\SNII}, SN Ia, and AGB stars (see also Section~\ref{sec:CELib}).
 We use the Osaka SN feedback model \citep{Shimizu19}, which employs both thermal and kinetic feedback.
-In our simulation, we use the fiducial model of \citet{Shimizu19}, where $70\%$ of the SN energy goes to the thermal component and $30\%$ is injected as kinetic energy.
+In our simulation, we use the fiducial model of \citet{Shimizu19}, where $70\%$ of the SN energy goes to the thermal component, and $30\%$ is injected as kinetic energy.

-The number density of the massive galaxy clusters $(>10^{15}\mathrm{M}_\odot)$ are low $(\sim10^{-9}\,\mathrm{[cMpc} ^{-3} \mathrm{]})$ \citep{Press-Schechter74, Sheth-Tormen02, Tinker2008ApJ}.
-A box size of $1\, \mathrm{Gpc}$ is required to find such massive galaxy clusters in a simulation, but the computational cost of performing high-resolution calculations with a large box size is very high.
-To avoid this problem, we use the zoom-in technique \citep{Katz_White93} to simulate massive PC regions.
-To identify the zoom target region, we first run an $N$-body simulation with a comoving volume of $(1\,h^{-1}$\,cGpc)$^{3}$ and $256^3$ dark matter (DM) particles (the `L1Gpc-N' run in Table\,\ref{tab:sim_param}), where the mass of each DM particle is $5\times 10^{12}h^{-1}\,\Msun$.
-We also simulated the lower mass PC sample with a box size of $(100\,h^{-1}$\,cMpc)$^{3}$ and a DM mass resolution of $5\times 10^{9}\,h^{-1}\,\Msun$ ('L100Mpc-N').
-The initial condition was produced by the {\sc MUSIC} code \citep{Hahn11} with a periodic boundary condition at $z=99$.

-Using a Friends-of-Friends (FOF) method \citep{Davis85_FOF}, we identify the DM halos in L1Gpc-N at $z=2$ and $z=0$.
-We find that the most massive halo at $z=2$ with a mass of $M_h = 5.0 \times 10^{14}\,\Msun$ grows into a massive cluster halo with $M_h = 1.3 \times 10^{15}\,\Msun$ at $z=0$ in the L1Gpc-N run.
-We also identify the first, second, and seventh-most massive samples from the L100Mpc-N run to study a wider PC mass range.
-The particles of these massive clusters at $z=0$ are traced back to the initial condition, and the zoom-in region is determined.

-The volume of the zoom-in region is $(31\,h^{-1}$\,cMpc$)^3$, the DM particle mass is $1.3\times 10^{8} h^{-1}\,\Msun$, and the gravitational softening length is $4.07 h^{-1}$\,ckpc.
-In the outside of the zoom-in region, the mass resolution is $5\times10^{12}h^{-1}\,\Msun$ (same as the initial $N$-body simulation).
-We then performed zoom-in simulations with increased particle numbers in the zoom-in region of $N$-body only (M15-N) and $N$-body + hydrodynamics simultaneously (M15-Gas).
-M15-Gas was stopped at $z=0.9$ due to its heavy computational load.
-Thus, M15-N is used to identify the PC region (see \ref{sec:proto}).
-Table\,\ref{tab:sim_param} shows the simulation parameters of our simulations.